lammps/lammps/doc/src/variable.rst

 anywhere in an input script, e.g. as an argument to another command that allows for equal-style variables.

 For the *timer* style no additional argument is specified.
-The value of the variable is set by querying the current elapsed CPU time of the simulation.
-This is done at the point in time the variable is defined in the input script.
-If a second timer-style variable is also defined, then a simple formula can be used to calculate the elapsed time between the two timers, as in the example above.
+The value of the variable is set by querying the current elapsed wall time of the simulation.
+This is done at the point in time when the variable is defined in the input script.
+If a second timer-style variable is also defined, then a simple formula can be used to calculate the elapsed time between the two timers, as in the example at the top of this manual entry.
 As mentioned above, timer-style variables can be redefined elsewhere in the input script, so the same pair of variables can be used in a loop or to time a series of operations.

 For the *internal* style a numeric value is provided.
 This value will be assigned to the variable until a LAMMPS command sets it to a new